woocart/localizations/UK/products-cosmetics.md

 This high-performance exfoliating treatment sweeps away dry, dulling surface cells so skin looks brighter, smoother, softer and more radiant.

 - Directions: Apply a thin layer to clean, damp skin.
 Massage gently using circular motions.
 Rinse thoroughly.
 Use twice a week.
-For best results, use in shower.
-Avoid eye area.
+For best results, use in the shower.
+Avoid the eye area.
 - Pores and skin texture are instantly refined as the dual-action formula physically buffs and micro-refinishes skin's surface.
 - Gentle yet effective, it brings the pampering of a spa facial to your shower.